 You can move into your residence hall starting at 8 a.m. on the first day of New Student Orientation.
 This event, Rev-It-Up, is hosted by Residence Life at Moore-Bartlett-Skarland.
 Representatives from departments across campus will be on hand to get you checked in and help.

 In order to live in campus housing, a student must provide documentation showing that the required immunizations are current.
-Immunization records can be uploaded to the health inventory.
+Submit your immunization record and health records into the patient portal.
 Questions?
 The Student Health and Counseling Center is always happy to help.

 Get good food at a reasonable price across campus.
 Meal plans are part of the room-and-board package for students living on campus, but you don't have to live on campus to get one.